cover image - Study Guide & Laboratory Manual for Jarvis' Physical Examination & Health Assessment - Elsevier E-Book on VitalSource, 10th Edition

 Coming Soon!

-• Updated content throughout to correspond to the 10th edition of the Jarvis textbook and reflect the latest research and evidence-based practice
+• NEW!
+Updated content corresponds to the 10th edition of the Jarvis textbook and incorporates the latest research and evidence-based guidelines for health assessment

-• Clinical Judgment Exercises equip students for success on the Next-Generation NCLEX® Examination (NGN), including robust single-episode case studies that employ the latest NGN question types and the language of the NCSBN Clinical Judgment Measurement Model
+• Clinical judgment exercises equip you for success on the Next Generation NCLEX® Examination (NGN), including single-episode case studies that employ the latest NGN question types and the language of the NCSBN Clinical Judgment Measurement Model

 • 1.
 Evidence-Based Assessment